szaneer/240TestPrep/README.md

 - Don't try to make your code needlessly complex, no need to spend time implementing mergesort when your data set consists of 2 values.

 ##Background info
 So what is a binary tree?
-Imagine that you are playing a game and you start in an empty field.
+Imagine that you are playing a game and you start in an field with a massive number 10 in the middle of it.
 From this field you see that there is only two paths out, one to your left and the other to your right.
 Although they both lead to totally new areas you've never been to before.
-You decide to take the right path and arrive in another field but this time there is a massive number 5 in the middle of it.
+You decide to take the left path and arrive in another field but this time there is a massive number 5 in the middle of it.
 From the field you currently see that there are another two paths you can choose from to continue.
-You continue the right path always ending up in a new field with a large number in it.
+You continue shoosing the left path always ending up in a new field with a large number in it.
 You eventually reach a field that does not contain any paths to new fields.
-You then decide you want to search through every field by going to previous nodes until there is a left path you can go down and then search all right paths leading from that one and repeat until you've gone though every field there is.
+You then decide you want to search through every field by going to previous nodes until there is a right path you can go down and then search all right paths leading from that one and repeat until you've gone though every field there is.

 Your story sucks, what does any of this mean?
 Great question!